-- ◆ In the following chart, we present the average annual rates of growth of real GDP of selected economies in different decades. - ◆ China, India and South Korea are among the fastest growing economies during the past four decades. - ◆ Russia has also grown at a very high rate during the past decade because of its significant oil production and high oil prices. - ◆ Brazil has also grown very fast during the past decade because of the world natural resource boom but has begun to slow down recently. - ◆ However, all the developed economies-the U.S., Euro Zone, Japan, and the U.K.-had relatively low and declining growth rates during the past decades.
-Even though there are now early signs of a steady economic recovery, the rates of growth have remained low by the historical standards of these economies.
-19
+- ◆ In the following Chart, we present the average annual rates of growth of real GDP of selected economies in different decades. - China, India and South Korea are among the fastest growing economies during the past four decades. - Russia has also grown at a very high rate during the past decade because of its significant oil production and high oil prices.
+But the economy has begun to falter because of the sharply lowered oil prices and the sanctions imposed by the U.S. and the European Union because of the Ukrainian crisis. - Brazil has also grown very fast during the past decade because of the world natural resource boom but has begun to slow down recently. - ♦ However, all the developed economies-the U.S., the Euro Zone, Japan, and the U.K.-had relatively low and declining growth rates during the past decades.
+Even though there are now early signs of a steady U.S. economic recovery, the rates of growth have remained low by the historical standards of these economies.